alexandreroberts/alexandreroberts.github.io/index.md

 ### forthcoming

+"Mathematical Philology in the Treatise on Double False Position in an Arabic Manuscript at Columbia University," *Philological Encounters* (forthcoming).

 "Byzantine-Islamic Scientific Culture in the Astronomical Diagrams of Chioniades on John of Damascus," in
 *The Diagram Paradigm: Cross-Cultural Approaches*,